conventional-changelog/standard-version/README.md

 npm run release -- --release-as 1.1.0
 ```

-you will get version `1.1.0` rather than the auto generated version `1.0.1`.
+You will get version `1.1.0` rather than the auto generated version `1.0.1`.

 > **NOTE:** you can combine `--release-as` and `--prerelease` to generate a release.
 This is useful when publishing experimental feature(s).